lsst-dm/dmtn-094/index.rst

 Token Authorization
 -------------------

-For both approaches, we will use a common token authorizer component which can validate the tokens.
+For both approaches, we use a common token authorizer component which validates the tokens.

 For Approach 1, the token proxy is responsible for inspecting the token for any groups of interest, or delegating to a service, to control access to the service.